yongler/tp/docs/UserGuide.md

 - The interview date time, `INTERVIEW_DATE_TIME`, must in the follow format `dd-MM-yyyy HH:mm`.
 - You can add details to the application by using `d/DETAILS`
 - You can enter new lines in the details by using `\n`
-- You can remove all the application's `TAG`'s by typing `t/` without specifying any tags after it.

 - You can remove `INTERVIEW_DATE_TIME` by typing `idt/` without specifying any tags after it.
-- When editing `TAG`'s, the existing tags of the application will be removed.
+- When editing `TAG`'s, the `TAG`'s that are not specified by the user will be filled in using the corresponding `TAG`'s within the existing application.

 Examples:
 - `edit 1 e/SoCStudent@example.com n/NUS Research` Edits the email and name of the 1st application to be `SoCStudent@example.com` and `NUS Research` respectively.
+- `edit 1 t/Singapore ast/APPLIED` Edits the tags and application status tag of the 1st application to Singapore and APPLIED respectively.
+Since the priority tag is not specified, the 1st application will keep it's current priority tag if it had any.
 - `edit 2 j/Intern idt/` Edits the job title of the 2nd application to be `Intern` and clears the existing interview date time.
 - `edit 1 d/Example details \nThis is a newline of the details` Edits the details to be:
 ```